dmoisset/s5/rules/environment.md

 ### Vacuum

-A creature introduced to a vacuum immediately runs out of breath (see Suffocating in the PHB) and takes 1d6 bludgeoning damage when exposure start and at the beginning of each turn (no saving throw).
+A creature introduced to a vacuum immediately runs out of breath (see [Suffocating](#suffocating) above) and takes 1d6 bludgeoning damage when exposure start and at the beginning of each turn (no saving throw).
 Because a vacuum has no effective temperature, the void of outer space presents no dangers from cold temperatures.